La La Anthony Rocks A Sexy Leotard & Thigh High Boots

 “The smoke is up with Tasha I’m gone take care of cash he gone be straight.
 I’m gone miss you,” said another Power fan, who added two laughing-crying emoji to the comment.

-“U fine as f**k!” commented yet another person, who obviously felt the need to use profanity to prove his point.
+“U fine as f**k!” commented yet another person.

 La La regularly puts up sexy Instagram posts.
-One she shared on October 12 dared her social media fans and followers to avoid blending in.
-For that snap, she was fully covered in a bodysuit that made her into “a really colorful character” since what she had on was so bright and so tight that she may as well have had the garment painted onto her fabulous frame.
+On October 12, she dared her social media fans and followers to avoid blending in.
+For that snap, she was fully covered in a jumpsuit that was so bright and so tight, she may as well have had the garment painted onto her fabulous frame.

 Unlike Thursday’s social media upload, last Saturday’s Instagram share had been photographed while La La was standing outside on a city street.
-Her high-necked, long-sleeved wardrobe selection — which put her memorable booty on full display –included stretchy fabric showing two tones of blue swirls mixed with other white swirls.
+Her high-necked, long-sleeved wardrobe selection — which put her memorable booty on full display — included stretchy fabric showing two tones of blue swirls mixed with other white swirls.
 Talk about mesmerizing!

 To keep updated on La La Anthony, follow the star on her Instagram account.